Welcome to today's edition of the Rush 24-7 podcast.

 I mean, we've got this ongoing argument over energy independence and so forth.

-Uh and now here we go with the polar bear business, and we're just clamping down on ourselves, unable to go and drill and explore, bring out of the ground our own native sources of uh of oil.
+And now here we go with the polar bear business, and we're just clamping down on ourselves, unable to go and drill and explore, bring out of the ground our own native sources of oil.

-It's you know, and it's it just it the the hypocrisy behind this is just surprising that's not surprising, but it's it's just so glaring.
+It's, you know, and it's, it just, the hypocrisy behind this is just surprise.

-But the caribou, everybody worried about the caribou or the Alaska pipeline, ended up expanding the population because it produced heat, and they hung around the pipeline and they felt more comfortable.
+You can talk about the caribou, everybody worried about the caribou of the Alaska pipeline, ended up expanding the population because it produced heat and they hung around the pipeline and they felt more comfortable.

 Look at the problem with the mooses up in Anchorage.